1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-No. Acid reflux is occasional, while GERD is a chronic, more severe form of reflux.
+No. Acid reflux is not chronic and GERD is more severe and chronic compared to reflux.

-2. What foods are safest for people with GERD?
+2. Which foods are the safest to individuals with GERD?

 3. Can stress make GERD worse?